 Dr Charlotte Mawbey BSc (Hons)., MSc., DClinPsy., CPsychol., AFBPsS., HCPCReg.

-I am a Consultant Clinical Psychologist and Neuropsychologist working both privately and in the NHS.
-I have over 10 years experience working to support psychological and emotional well-being, providing comprehensive assessment, therapy and support to clients and their partners/families/carers for a wide range of difficulties including depression/low mood, anxiety/generalised anxiety disorder, panic, OCD, agoraphobia, body dysmorphic disorder, PTSD and so on.
+I am a Consultant Clinical Psychologist working both privately and in the NHS.
+This means that I have expertise in assessing and treating a range of psychological difficulties including depression/low mood, anxiety/generalised anxiety disorder, panic, OCD, agoraphobia, body dysmorphic disorder, PTSD and so on.

-No problem is too small, however it's the impact that it has that can feel unmanageable.
+No problem is too small, however it is the impact that it has that can feel unmanageable.
 I also believe that every therapist and therapy varies and that it's worth finding a good fit for you, even if sessions have not been helpful previously.
-In fact, MANY of my clients come to be saying "CBT hasn't worked before" but there may have been a range of factors affecting the work you did, so please get in touch for a chat to figure out if we can tackle the issue in a different way.
+In fact, many of my clients come to be saying "CBT hasn't worked before" but there may have been a range of factors affecting the work that they did, so please get in touch for a chat to figure out if we can tackle the issue in a different way.